Skip to content Skip to sidebar Skip to footer

 Jhirna is a buffer safari zone located on the southern side of Jim Corbett National Park and remains open throughout the year, even during the monsoon season.
 It is often recommended for travelers who cannot secure permits in core zones such as Dhikala or Bijrani.
 The landscape here is a mix of dry deciduous forests, scrubland, and grass patches.
 These habitats attract animals like sloth bears, leopards, wild boars, and several deer species including chital and sambar.
 Elephant sightings are also common in this zone.

-March conditions in Jhirna are particularly good for wildlife sightings because animals move frequently between forest patches and water sources.
+April–June conditions in Jhirna are excellent for wildlife sightings.
+As a buffer zone that stays open year-round, Jhirna is your fallback if core zone permits are unavailable — and it delivers strong leopard, sloth bear, and elephant sightings through the monsoon season.
 The zone is also a good choice for birdwatchers, with species like drongos, owls, and flycatchers regularly spotted during safaris.

-Wildlife Species to See in Jim Corbett in March
+Wildlife Species to See in Jim Corbett April–June

 Mammals and Reptiles